 Generally, there are two types of damages available in personal injury claims — economic and non-economic.
 Economic damages are designed to compensate you for medical costs, lost wages (present and future), permanent disability, and any other financial losses suffered.
 Non-economic damages, on the other hand, cover intangible losses such as pain and suffering, mental anguish, and loss of quality of life.

-If you are injured while riding in an Uber or Lyft vehicle there are a number of steps you should take to protect yourself.
+If you are injured while riding in an Uber vehicle there are a number of steps you should take to protect yourself.
 First, seek medical assistance even if you do not think that you were seriously injured.
 A medical evaluation will make sure that any injuries are properly treated and do not become life-threatening.
 Moreover, records of the evaluation will be important evidence in your personal injury claim.
 In addition, you should report the accident to the police, since their report will provide helpful details in your claim.
-The accident should also be reported to Uber or Lyft on the APP, which will create a permanent record with the company.
+The accident should also be reported to Uber on the App, which will create a permanent record with the company.
 Finally, speak to an experienced rideshare accident attorney who knows how to handle these claims.

-Los Angeles Uber Passenger Accident Attorneys
+Contact Our Los Angeles Uber Passenger Accident Attorney Today!

 At J&Y Law, we know that being involved in a car accident can be overwhelming, especially for passengers who have been injured in a rideshare vehicle.
 We will take the time to investigate the details of your rideshare accident, explore all of your options, and aggressively fight for your rights.
-Call out office today or complete the convenient online contact form to schedule a free consultation.
+Call our office today or complete the convenient online contact form to schedule a free consultation.